JuliaDebug/Cthulhu.jl/README.md

 The calls that appear on the same line separated by `=>` represent inlined methods; when you select such a line, you enter at the final (topmost) call on that line.

+Using Cthulhu may be particularly useful for `MethodError`s, since those exist purely in the type-domain.

 By default,
 - `descend` views non-optimized code without "warn" coloration of types